-With the film award season upon us, we thought it would be fitting to take a look at some of the best holiday destinations for film buffs.
+With the film award season upon us, we thought it would be fitting to take a look at some of the best holiday destinations for movie fans and film buffs.
 We ask which destinations offer the best cinema experience, where are you most likely to run in to your favourite actors, and where can you visit the most filming locations?

-- Go on location.
+Go on location.
 If you watch a film that is set in a US city, chances are this city is New York.
 Films such as the romantic comedy, Sex in the City, Christmas classic, Home Alone 2, and supernatural comedy, Ghostbusters, were all filmed in New York City.
-Many of the locations used in films are there for anyone to see (from the outside at least) and you could spend hours, if not days, visiting them all.
+Many of the locations used in films are there for all film buffs to see (from the outside at least) and you could spend hours, if not days, visiting them all.
 Maps are available from helpful websites such as On The Set of New York.com, allowing you to pinpoint the locations used in your favourite films and to make sure you visit them all.
 So why not see the Daily Planet News Building from Superman, MIB Headquarters from Men in Black or Fox Books Store from You’ve Got Mail?

-- Go on set.
+Go on set.
 Of course not all films are shot on location.
 Recording at film studios is a major part of making a movie.
-Many of these studios offer tours that allow visitors to get a feel for what it is like to be on a movie set.
+Many of these studios offer tours that allow movie fans to get a feel for what it is like to be on a movie set.
 The best of these tours can, once again, be found in LA.
 Warner Bros and Paramount have excellent tours allowing you to see backstage at what are still active studios.
 You can visit their prop departments too, with Warner boasting over 450,000 items.
 Paramount has an alternative ‘After Dark Tour’ that allows you to experience the studios by moonlight and flashlight!
 But it’s not just the US that has a healthy movie industry.
 India creates around 1000 Bollywood films a year, and, if you head to Mumbai, you can visit FilmCity where many of these Bollywood films are made.
 If you go on the right day you could even see a film being recorded before your very eyes.

 Get your holiday off to the best start by travelling luggage free.
 You can send your luggage with Send My Bag to any of the destinations mentioned here.
 Your luggage will be waiting for you at your hotel and can be picked up again when you are ready to head home.
 Read ‘How it Works’ to find out more.